pixlbreaker/CSC290-Attach-4/README.md

 by giving examples of how to extend our game.

 ### Ravnit Lotay
 My role for this project concentrated primarily on the visual aspect of the game.
-I designed the initial gui for the game in gui.py, then recieved assistance from a fellow groupmate to further developing the gui.
+I designed the initial gui in gui.py, then recieved assistance from a fellow groupmate to further developing the gui.
 Initially, I created a basic gui with a simple screen, board, and player tokens, however, when I began thinking about more complex aspects of the gui, I realized I would need help.
 The first realization occured while working with pygame as it was more complex than I initally thought.
 Because of the complexity, I decided to redo the gui in a more simplistic way, using pygame more effectively.